NorthernWidget/Project-Margay/README.md

 **Note**: Logger will not be able to wake up unless the clock (RTC) is powered.

->>> @awickert Likely going to move this note somewhere, but wanted to include if for the moment so I don't forget
+>>> @awickert Likely going to move this note somewhere, but wanted to include it for the moment so I don't forget

 ### Logging Start
 Logging begins automatically once power is applied.
 If error conditions are found, they will be indicated by status lights, but the logger will attempt to continue if possible.
 The following should represent the light sequence.